 Avian cholera is an infectious disease of domestic and wild birds caused by the bacteria Pasteurella multocida.
-This disease has been recognized for over 200 years.
 There are many strains of P. multocida that infect different species of birds and mammals and cause varying degrees of disease; however, this description will focus primarily on avian species.

-Avian cholera is the most significant infectious disease of wild waterfowl in North America.
-Single outbreaks can kill thousands of birds, and outbreaks occur annually and almost annually in some parts of the continent.
+Avian cholera has been recognized for over 200 years.
+It is the most significant infectious disease of wild waterfowl in North America.
+Single outbreaks can kill thousands of birds, and outbreaks can occur throughout the year and almost annually in some parts of the continent.
 The impact of the disease on various species is unknown because of the difficulty in obtaining adequate assessments in free-ranging migratory birds.

 P. multocida has been found in many species of birds and mammals.
 Avian cholera infections have been reported in over 190 species of birds, though most bird species are likely susceptible to this disease.
 Waterfowl and coots are the most commonly affected and they frequently experience major mortality events.
 Scavengers such as gulls, raptors, and crows are also affected with relative frequency, while other water birds and upland species are less commonly affected.
 In addition, domestic poultry and other captive species are susceptible to avian cholera.
 In general, adult and older birds (over 6 weeks) are more susceptible to avian cholera than younger birds.

 The various strains of P. multocida are more infectious in some species than others.
-For example the avian strains cause fatal disease in birds, rabbits, and mice, but not in other mammals.
+For example, the avian strains cause fatal disease in birds, rabbits, and mice, but not in other mammals.
 Some mammalian strains cause illness in birds, while others do not.
 Certain predatory mammals such as raccoons, foxes, and cats carry P. multocida in their mouths and can infect prey via a bite wound, while the predator itself does not suffer from disease.
 Many farm animals have been found to carry strains of avian cholera, but while strains carried by cows and sheep do not cause disease in birds, stains from pigs have shown to be very deadly for birds.
 Avian strains of P. multocida typically do not infect humans, though mammalian strains can infect humans via animal bites, scratches, or wound contamination.

 Avian cholera was first reported in wild waterfowl in North America in the winter of 1943-1944 in Texas and California.
 These outbreaks marked the beginning of the emergence of this disease in North American waterfowl, and by the early 1980’s outbreaks had also occurred in Nebraska, Maryland, and the Northwest Territories in Canada.
 North America now experiences epidemics of avian cholera in wild waterfowl annually and outbreaks have been reported from coast to coast.
 The regions in the United States that experience mortalities from avian cholera most frequently include the California Central Valley, the Tule Lake and Klamath Basins in northern California and southern Oregon, the Playa Lakes and Gulf Coast regions in Texas, the Rainwater Basin in Nebraska, and the Lower Missouri River Basin in Iowa and Missouri.
 Less frequent mortality events also occur in the Chesapeake Bay area in Maryland.
 In 2008, thousands of birds died of avian cholera on the Great Salt Lake in Utah.
 Outbreaks are much less frequent in other parts of the world even though the disease probably occurs worldwide in domestic birds.
 While most states in New England have not had significant outbreaks, Maine occasionally experiences outbreaks of avian cholera in free-ranging waterfowl that result in large-scale mortality of flocks.

 The first sign of an outbreak is usually large numbers of dead birds with very few sick birds.
 Death can occur as early as 6-12 hours after exposure, but 24-48 hours is more common.
 Most wild birds infected with avian cholera are not observed when they are showing clinical signs.
 When sick birds are observed they exhibit lethargy, convulsions, green, yellow, or blood stained diarrhea, and difficulty breathing.
 Birds may also swim in circles and fly erratically.
-They may have nasal or oral discharge, matted and soiled feathers, and bloody feces.
-This disease kills birds so suddenly that they may fall out of the sky or die while eating.
-Because avian cholera kills so quickly, most dead birds are in good body condition.
-At necropsy, hemorrhages are often found on the heart muscle and gizzard, and small white-yellow spots may be found on the liver.
-It was once believed that almost all birds infected with avian cholera die suddenly of the disease.
-However, more recent research shows that some birds survive and become carriers of the bacteria.
+They may have mucoid nasal or oral discharge, matted and soiled feathers, and bloody feces.
+This disease kills birds so suddenly that they may fall out of the sky or die while eating, therefore most dead birds are in good body condition.
+Recent research shows that some birds can survive the infection and become carriers of the bacteria.
 These birds are a likely source of infection for subsequent outbreaks.

-P. multocida must be isolated to reach a definitive diagnosis of avian cholera.
+At necropsy, hemorrhages are often found on the heart muscle and gizzard, and small white-yellow spots may be found on the liver.
 Avian cholera shares clinical signs with several other diseases of wild birds, so it is important to conduct laboratory tests to confirm the cause of illness.
+P. multocida must be readily isolated to reach a definitive diagnosis of avian cholera.